DjPale/IsometricEdit/README.md

 - No object editor for pre-determined objects (hey! starting to get demanding, are we?)

 ## Planned features / bugs
 The [issue tracker](https://github.com/DjPale/IsometricEdit/issues) contains list of bugs and enhancements.
+The 2 current 'serious' issues being:
+- The depth calc for negative coords is not accounted for, so always build left and downwards.
+The top left of the start camera is (0,0)
+- The graph merge algorithm is not 100% foolproof yet

+## Disclaimer
+It's most likely not bug-free so usage is solely your own responsibility obviously.

+## License
+The source code is licensed under the MIT license

 ## Quick Guide
 A brief overview of the main functions for the editors.
 The editor includes the following tilesheets by default: